 RANDY LINVILLE, CLEARSIGHT VENTURES

-Randal Linville has over 35 years of experience and success as a commodity market trader, international business executive and corporate board leader.
+Randal Linville has over 35 years of experience and success as a commodity market trader, international business executive, and corporate board leader.
 He brings expertise and a myriad of connections in the following sectors: agriculture, capital markets, commodity, government, infrastructure, nonprofit, private equity, professional, transport, and vocational stewardship.

 Today, Randal is Managing Director of ClearSight Ventures.
-He serves as advisor, board member, entrepreneur, executive, and investor for a top portfolio of marketplace and nonprofit groups summarized below:
+He serves as advisor, board member, entrepreneur, executive, and investor for a top portfolio of the marketplace and nonprofit groups summarized below:

 - Memberships – Church of the Resurrection, Economics Club of Kansas City, Heritage Foundation, National Association of Corporate Directors, and U.S. Chamber of Commerce